Špalíček (ballet): Background

-From a long way off he was preparing himself for theatre work: for national Czech plays, for the ballet Špalíček and the operas Hry o Marii and Divadlo za bránou. Špalíček was Martinů's principal theatrical project of the first half of the 1930s.
-It is possible that Martinů was influenced by his teacher Roussel's opéra-ballet Padmâvatî or Stravinsky's L'Histoire du soldat.
-Martinů worked out the scenario himself, basing it on recollections from his childhood of fairy tales.
+From a long way off he was preparing himself for theatre work: for national Czech plays, for the ballet Špalíček and the operas Hry o Marii (The Plays of Mary) and Divadlo za bránou (The Theatre beyond the Gate). Špalíček was Martinů's principal theatrical project of the first half of the 1930s.
+It is possible that Martinů was influenced by his teacher Roussel's opéra-ballet Padmâvatî or by Stravinsky's L'Histoire du soldat.
+Martinů worked out the scenario himself, basing it on recollections of fairy tales from his childhood.
 The structure of one unrelated story leading to another was influenced by the pantomime ballet Z pohádky do pohádky by Oskar Nedbal, first performed in Prague in 1908.
 References to village customs local to his birthplace would recur in works such as Kytice (Bouquet of Flowers) of 1937, the Zbojnické písně (Brigands songs) of 1957, and the four folk cantatas of 1955-59.
 The work was composed in Paris in 1931 and completed in February 1932.

 The first version of Špalíček was for chamber orchestra, but in 1940, alongside alterations, he re-scored it for larger forces.
 The Spectre's Bride (Svatebni Kosíle), a cantata for soprano, tenor, bass and mixed chorus, titled 'Ballad after K J Erben's poem' was originally the final part of Špalíček but was dropped from the ballet mainly since it made the performance too long.

 The first version lasts around two hours and 10 minutes, and requires double woodwind, two each horns, trumpets, trombones, timpani and percussion, piano, and strings.
 The revised version, made by the composer in 1940, premiered at the Národní divadlo in Prague on 2 April 1949, conducted by Václav Kašlík (1917-1989), lasts around 100 minutes, with extra wind and brass.
-The autograph scores are kept respectively at the Czech National Museum of Music in Prague, and at the BM Memorial museum in Polička, his birthplace.
+The autograph scores are kept respectively at the Czech National Museum of Music in Prague, and at the BM Memorial museum in Polička, the composer's birthplace.

 Soon after the first production opened at the National Theatre in Prague on 19 September 1933, conducted by Josef Charvát (1884-1945), a rival production opened in Brno which ran for four years in repertory.
-It has been revived over the years at the Prague National Theatre and elsewhere in Czechia and Slovakia.
+It has been revived over the years at the Prague National Theatre and elsewhere in Czechia and in Slovakia, and was recorded in 1988.

 The work won Martinů the Bedřich Smetana prize for composition in 1934.
 Grove describes the ballet as “an extended and brilliant evocation of folk customs that includes episodes amounting to miniature operas”.

 Martinů's Nový Špalíček H.288 is not related to the ballet, being a song cycle set to Moravian folk poetry dating from 1942 for voice and piano.
 The prize-winning 1947 animated puppet feature film by Jiří Trnka titled Špalíček is often translated as The Czech Year and consists of fairy-tales.